Naveet Rathi

-Naveet Rathi Singh is a male international Indian lawn bowler.
+Naveet Rathi Singh is an Indian international Indian lawn bowler.

 Bowls career

 World Championships

 He competed for India at the 2016 World Outdoor Bowls Championship in New Zealand.
 In 2020 he was selected for the 2020 World Outdoor Bowls Championship in Australia.

 Asia Pacific

 Rathi won a triples bronze medal at the 2019 Asia Pacific Bowls Championships in the Gold Coast, Queensland.